AlsammanAlsamman/manhattantwin/README.md

 # manhattantwin

-**manhattantwin** is an R package for generating publication-quality Manhattan plots and inverted Manhattan pair plots for GWAS data.
+**manhattantwin** is an R package for generating publication-quality Manhattan plots (single) and Miami plots (mirrored/inverted Manhattan pair plots) for GWAS data.
 It provides advanced features for SNP clustering, gene labeling, and customizable plot outputs.

 ## Features